pidge1014/SRD20.Path.V.1.5/Base Classes/Scout.md

 **Uncanny Dodge (Ex):** Starting at 2nd level, a scout cannot be caught flat-footed and reacts to danger before her senses would normally allow her to do so.

 **Fast Movement (Ex):** Starting at 3rd level, a scout's gains a +10 foot enhancement bonus to her base land speed.
-This bonus increases by +10 every 8 levels.
+This bonus increases by +10 every 8 levels.<br/>
 A scout loses this benefit when wearing medium or heavy armor or when carrying a medium or heavy load.

 **Quick Feet:**  Starting at 3rd level, any time a scout moves at least 10 feet, they gain a +1 bonus to AC and Reflex until the start of their next turn.
 This bonus increases by 1 every 4 levels.

-**Trackless Step (**Ex): Beginning at 3rd level, a scout cannot be tracked in natural surroundings.
+**Trackless Step(Ex):** Beginning at 3rd level, a scout cannot be tracked in natural surroundings.

 **Bonus Feats:** At 4th level and every four levels thereafter, the scout gains a bonus Combat Feat.

-**Evasion (Ex):** Beginning at 5th level, a scout can avoid damage from certain attacks with a successful Reflex save
+**Evasion(Ex):** Beginning at 5th level, a scout can avoid damage from certain attacks with a successful Reflex save

-**Roll with it (Ex):**  You have become adept at taking advantage of any movement, whether it was forced upon you or not.
+**Roll with it(Ex):**  You have become adept at taking advantage of any movement, whether it was forced upon you or not.
 For the purposes of distance traveled to qualify for skirmish damage, teleportation and forced movement both contribute.
 If this movement was caused by a different creature, the round the movement occurred will not end until the creature acts again on their next initiative.

-**Flawless Stride (Ex)**: Starting at 6th level, a scout can move through any sort of terrain that slows movement (such as undergrowth, rubble, and similar terrain) at her normal speed and without taking damage or suffering any other impairment.
+**Flawless Stride(Ex)**: Starting at 6th level, a scout can move through any sort of terrain that slows movement (such as undergrowth, rubble, and similar terrain) at her normal speed and without taking damage or suffering any other impairment.
 This ability does not let her move more quickly through terrain that requires a Climb or Swim check to navigate, nor can she move more quickly through terrain or undergrowth that has been magically manipulated to impede motion.
 In addition, any time the scout shifts 5 feet, they may choose to shift an additional 5 feet.
 This additional distance increases by 5 feet every 6 levels thereafter.
 A scout loses this benefit when wearing medium or heavy armor or when carrying a medium or heavy load.

 **Camouflage (Ex):** Beginning at 7th level, a scout can use the Hide skill in any sort of natural terrain.
 She loses this benefit when wearing medium or heavy armor or when carrying a medium or heavy load.